 Tomato Basil soup is my #1 comfort food and so it has to ALWAYS be in my freezer.
 Frozen in single serve portions.

 What makes this tomato basil soup so amazing?

 Adding a bit of potato to thicken this.
-Plus the base being coconut milk.
-Those 2 things make this a flavor and texture jackpot.
+Plus the base being coconut milk for a non-dairy creamy tomato basil soup without heavy cream or parmesan.
+Those 2 things make this a flavour and texture jackpot.

 Does it taste like coconut?